wikihouse/viewer-experiments/readme.md

 2015-05-03 ~ San Francisco.
 Hi, my name is Theo Armour.
 I was introduced to WikiHouse by my daughter [Alix]( http://nimblescooters.com/about-us/ ) and became instantly intrigued.
 What I like to do is grab data files that are locked up in hard disks and do my best to help them sing and dance on the web in 3D.

 Remember, it does take a while to warm up.
-Here's the first few steps...
+Here are the first work-in-progress steps...

 [Display WikiHouse Studio2]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-studio2/latest/index.html )
 ~ takes way too long to load but 'Exploded View' makes it worth the wait!